Steve Mahoney: Federal politics

 The Progressive Conservative Party won a majority government in the 1995 election and Mahoney was narrowly defeated in Mississauga West by PC candidate Rob Sampson.
 He switched to federal politics two years later, and was easily elected to the Canadian House of Commons for Mississauga West in the 1997 federal election, defeating his nearest opponent by over 21,000 votes.
 He scored an equally easy victory in the 2000 federal election.

 Mahoney supported Paul Martin in the 1990 federal Liberal leadership convention, but subsequently opposed efforts by other Martin supporters to remove Jean Chrétien from the leadership position.
 During his time in parliament, he was considered a Chrétien loyalist.
-On April 11, 2003 Chrétien appointed Mahoney Secretary of State for selected Crown Corporations.
+On 11 April 2003 Chrétien appointed Mahoney Secretary of State for selected Crown Corporations.
 His primary responsibility was the Canadian Mortgage and Housing Corporation, and he was generally regarded as minister responsible for affordable housing.
-Mahoney was demoted to the backbenches again when Paul Martin became Prime Minister of Canada on December 11, 2003.
+Mahoney was demoted to the backbenches again when Paul Martin became Prime Minister of Canada on 11 December 2003.

 As a result of redistribution, Mahoney was forced to run against fellow Liberal Member of Parliament Carolyn Parrish for the Liberal nomination in Mississauga—Erindale in the 2004 federal election.
 Parrish was often criticized in the Canadian media for making statements that were interpreted as anti-American, while Mahoney frequently condemned anti-American rhetoric during his time in the Commons.
-(On February 27, 2003, he ended one spoken-word intervention by yelling "God Bless America".)
+On 27 February 2003, he ended one spoken-word intervention by yelling "God Bless America".

 Parrish defeated Mahoney for the nomination, 2,165 votes to 1,925.
 After losing the contest, Mahoney told reporters that Parrish was "so low in the gutter that it's a shame that she's standing to represent the Liberal party".
-Mahoney did not contest in the 2004 election.

 Later life

 In 2006, Mahoney was appointed Chair of the Workplace Safety and Insurance Board of Ontario.
-He announced his retirement in March 2012.
-Elizabeth Witmer has been appointed as his successor.
+He announced his retirement in March 2012, and Elizabeth Witmer was appointed as his successor.

-On March 17, 2014, Mahoney announced his candidacy to replace the retiring long-serving Mayor of Mississauga, Hazel McCallion, in the 2014 municipal elections.
-He was placed second in the election, losing to former MP and City Councillor Bonnie Crombie.
+On 17 March 2014, Mahoney announced his candidacy to replace the retiring long-serving Mayor of Mississauga, Hazel McCallion, in the 2014 municipal elections.
+He placed second in the election, losing to former MP and City Councillor Bonnie Crombie.